svlark/svlark.github.io/_posts/March_in_2021_04_15_Florida_and_Georgia.md

 ![Audrey playing minigolf](https://user-images.githubusercontent.com/13930968/114218758-d58d7280-9937-11eb-8e4e-fa6a645aac2b.jpg)

 ![Grampsy and Audrey at minigolf](https://user-images.githubusercontent.com/13930968/114218783-dfaf7100-9937-11eb-8401-5269998d1f29.jpg)
-We took Audrey mini-golfing before our annual hibachi feast.

 We rented a fun house with a pool and a game room in Orlando for the occasion!